payaresgarcia/magnetos-brotherhood/README.md

 Instructions for using the api from any client:
 1. Copy the previous url (not swagger url)

-2. Using your favorite http request client or if you are working on any client app
+2. Using your favorite http request client or if you are working on any app.

   2.1.
 System endpoint
     This allows you to know if you are able to hit the api and if its up and running.
 You can use next.